grammophone/Gramma.LanguageModel/README.md

-# Gramma.LanguageModel
+# Grammophone.LanguageModel
-This library abstracts a language in order to be consumed by [Gramma.Inference](https://github.com/grammophone/Gramma.Inference), a part-of-speech tagging and lemmatization framework.
+This library abstracts a language in order to be consumed by [Grammophone.EnnounInference](https://github.com/grammophone/Grammophone.EnnounInference), a part-of-speech tagging and lemmatization framework.

 It defines the abstract class `LanguageProvider`, a contract for providing resources for processing text of a language.
 This is a root object for providing several aspects of the language.
 First, it should provide its grammar model, as shown in the UML below: